 Bryce Beemer’s research examines the transcultural ramifications of slave gathering warfare in mainland Southeast Asia, Northeast India, and coastal Bengal with a special focus on enslaved artisans, religious rituals, and processes of creolization and cultural exchange.
 He has a PhD in Southeast Asian History from the University of Hawaii at Mānoa.
 His Ph.D. research, conducted in Thailand, Myanmar, and Northeast India, was funded by the Fulbright-Hays Doctoral Dissertation Research Abroad (DDRA) award; and a private grant from the Watumull Foundation to support research projects in South Asia.
 It was also awarded the Best Dissertation Prize by the World History Association (WHA) in 2014.
 Professor Beemer’s publication “Southeast Asian Slavery and Slave-Gathering Warfare as a Vector for Cultural Transmission: The Case of Burma and Thailand” received academic awards for its innovative research methods from both the American History Association and the Burma Studies Foundation.

-Dr. McWilliams is an Assistant Professor of Philosophy at DKU.
+Emily McWilliams is an Assistant Professor of Philosophy at Duke Kunshan University.
 Her research is at the intersection of epistemology, ethics, and feminist philosophy.
 It starts from the idea that the processes by which we form beliefs are often played out interpersonally, by individuals with complex social identities.
 Given this, it investigates how social and political factors like social power and authority can impact the ways that people reason, and asks what we can do about it.
 McWilliams has a B.A. from Tulane University and a Ph.D. in philosophy from Harvard University.
 In 2016-17, she was a postdoctoral associate in the Department of Linguistics and Philosophy at the Massachusetts Institute of Technology, and in 2017-18 she was the Nancy Schaenen Endowed Visiting Scholar of Ethics at the Prindle Institute for Ethics at DePauw University.